rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 The C++ Community Plugin uses the following properties during analysis.
 See [here]( http://docs.codehaus.org/display/SONAR/Analyzing+Source+Code) for the ways how to pass them to the plugin.

-Beside the general SonarQube [Analysis Parameters](http://docs.codehaus.org/display/SONAR/Analysis+Parameters) the plugin supports the parameter below:
+Beside the general SonarQube [Analysis Parameters](http://docs.codehaus.org/display/SONAR/Analysis+Parameters) the latest released plugin supports the parameter below:

 <table>
 <tr>